Why Does My Bed Feel Like It’s Vibrating? | Shocking Hidden Causes

 4. Mattress/frame inspection: Swap mattresses temporarily; place rubber pads under legs; tighten frame bolts; change room location if possible.

-5. EMF exposure reduction: Move wireless routers away from sleeping areas; unplug non-essential electronics overnight for test periods.
+5. Electronics exposure check: Move electronics away from sleeping areas; unplug non-essential devices overnight for test periods; look for mechanical vibration from motors, fans, chargers, speakers, or appliances.

 Comparing Causes: External vs Internal Vibration Sources